raj1729x/8-Puzzle_Game/README.md

 In this assignment, where an arbitrary choice must be made, we always visit child nodes in the "UDLR" order; that is, [‘Up’, ‘Down’, ‘Left’, ‘Right’] in that exact order.
 Specifically:
 Breadth-First Search.
 Enqueue in UDLR order; dequeuing results in UDLR order.
 Depth-First Search.
 Push onto the stack in reverse-UDLR order; popping off results in UDLR order.
-A-Star Search.
-Since you are using a priority queue, what happens when there are duplicate keys?
-What do you need to do to ensure that nodes are retrieved from the priority queue in the desired order?